datagrok-ai/public/help/stories/life-sciences.md

 1. A value is encoded.
    Examples: molecules encoded as SMILES
 2. A value can be interpreted, but only makes sense as part of the bigger picture.
-   Examples: a particular pixel of the image
+   Examples: a particular pixel of an image
 3. A value makes sense only together with other attributes.
    Examples: (LAT, LNG) points
 4. A value can be interpreted only in the context of the continuous stream of data.